-This is the third in our series of blogs deconstructing the appellation of the market leading contract discovery and analytics company, Seal.
+This is the third in our series of blogs deconstructing the appellation of the market-leading contract discovery and analytics company, Seal.
 Last week we learned that the E in Seal stands for Extract.
-Extracting data out of contracts is fundamental to get the answers that corporations are looking for and allow them to make better decisions about revenue opportunities, regulatory compliance, risk mitigation and cost savings.
+Extracting data out of contracts is fundamental to get the answers that corporations are looking for and allows them to make better decisions about revenue opportunities, regulatory compliance, risk mitigation, and cost savings.
 We discussed a range of pre-built extractions called Insight Accelerators which address specific use cases to do just this.
 These extractions are essentially sets of analytics, and it is analyzing datasets that is the subject of this post – it is the A in Seal.

 My colleague, Dan Schneider recently gave a very good overview of what analytics means at a high level to Seal.
 Additionally, three of our leading data scientists, Emanuella Wallin, Qing Zheng, and Alexandra Kukreshfrom our Machine Learning team wrote about the role of data and trust in analytics at the end of last year.
 You can read their post here.